 If you don’t know, then you know.Anne Blythe, founder of Betrayal Trauma Recovery

-They want to know: is healing possible without a disclosure?
+They want to know: is healing possible with closure?

 Find Healing Through Safety, Whether or Not You Have The Truth

-The lack of information, closure, and validation when men refuse to give a full disclosure can be frustrating, heartbreaking, and maddening.
+The lack of closure and validation an apology could offer, can be frustrating, heartbreaking, and maddening.
 However, as victims seek safe support networks and rely on them, they can begin to find healing.

 A “safe” support person is someone who is abuse and trauma-informed and has healthy boundaries against abuse.

 When women take all of the anger, pain, loss, grief, and rage, and express it in healthy ways with people who truly love and care for them, it can be tremendously healing.